Join our group at UTokyo!

 Postdocs

 I do not currently have funded postdoc openings at UTokyo.
-However, I'm happy to hear from self-funded candidates (e.g., JSPS or other fellowships).
+However, I'm happy to hear from self-funded candidates (e.g., JSPS or other fellowships) who share similar research interests.
 If you are planning to apply to such programs, please feel free to email me.
 I may have funded postdoc openings in the future, so let me know if you are interested so I can keep you informed if such opportunities arise.

 Graduate students (PhD)